10 – Winter Winds

 The opening track of Wilder Mind, “Tomkins Square Park,” is named after yet another park in New York City, and it begins with a dreamy indie-rock intro; a hazy sound led by fraught guitar screeches, perfectly suited to the song’s narrative.
 The story of the song tells of a couple meeting in the track’s titular park; it is seemingly the last time they will see each other before going their separate ways.
 In fact, perfect for the song’s murky atmosphere, the lyrics suggest the protagonist plans to disappear into the night after this final rendezvous.

 Despite the song’s downtempo vibe, its chorus is rather contagious, sounding like a surprisingly catchy romp in contrast to the rest of the song.
 It seems obvious from the lyrics that the woman in the relationship is less happy about the breakup than the guy, as she seems to want to discuss the situation and fight for the relationship.
-The band address the futility of this in a particularly smart way, with the second chorus being of extended length and discussing how having the same conversation over and over again will only delay the inevitable.
+The band addresses the futility of this in a particularly smart way, with the second chorus being of extended length and discussing how having the same conversation over and over again will only delay the inevitable.
 Although the lyrics are different, the melody of this second chorus is exactly the same, underlining how repetition and going round in circles will get you nowhere and lead to nothing useful or interesting.

-It’s nice to see the band having fun with the interplay between music and lyrics, and it suggests a real confidence in their new sound.
+It’s nice to see the band having fun with the interplay between music and lyrics, and it suggests real confidence in their new sound.
 This pensive, honest, and, comparatively, gentle track was a perfect choice to open the band’s controversial third album.

 # 4 – Babel